 Nikola Tesla Airport – Belgrade (D), approx. 30 km

-Upon arrival at the Belgrade Airport Nikola Tesla, you’ll be welcomed by our tour guide and transferred to the hotel in Belgrade.
-After a short break, we’ll take you to the old, bohemian part of the city, famous Skadarlija, where you’ll dine in one of Tito’s favorite restaurants.
-You’ll be served delicious traditional food and listening to the tamburitza orchestra which will add to the atmosphere.
+Arrival at the Belgrade Airport Nikola Tesla.
+Optional transfer to the hotel in the center of Belgrade.
+After a short rest and gathering, our professional tour guide will start the tour in the old, bohemian part of the city, famous Skadarlija, in Tito’s favorite restaurant.
+You’ll be served delicious traditional food and listening to the tamburitza orchestra which will add to your experience.
 Overnight at 4* hotel in the center of Belgrade.

 Belgrade (BD) approx. 25 km

-After the breakfast, we depart to Sremski Karlovci, small baroque city on Fruška Gora slopes and the bank of the Danube, one of the most important spiritual and cultural centers of Serbia.
-During the rule of the Austrian-Hungarian Empire in the 18th and 19th centuries was the religious and cultural center of the Serbian nation.
-In the city which is the seat of Serbian metropolis, famous for good wine-houses, wine cellars and high-quality wines that have a long history of 17 centuries, we will try best wines of this area and continue our visit to the Patriarchy, Orthodox Church and The Chapel of Peace, the exceptional monument where famous Karlovci Peace had been signed between the countries of the Christian Alliance and Turkey in 1699.
+After breakfast, we depart to Sremski Karlovci, a small baroque city seated on the spot where Fruška Gora slope kisses the bank of the Danube.
+It is one of the most important spiritual and cultural centers of Serbia.
+During the rule of the Austrian-Hungarian Empire in the 18th and 19th centuries, it was the religious and cultural center of the Serbian nation.
+In the city, which is the seat of Serbian metropolis, famous for good wine-houses, wine cellars and high-quality wines with a 17 centuries-long history, we’ll taste the best wines and continue to the Patriarchy, Orthodox Church and The Chapel of Piece, the exceptional monument where famous Karlovci Peace had been signed between the Christian Alliance and Turkey in 1699.

-Zlatibor –Užice – Kadinjača – Sirogojno – Zlatibor (BD), approx 80 km
+Zlatibor –Užice – Kadinjača – Zlatibor (BD), approx 80 km

 Zlatibor – Mokra Gora – Mećavnik – Andrićgrad (BD) approx. 80 km